 As for what this kind of unique event would actually be like to attend, the CryptoParty website offers a glimpse.
 It starts with a short introduction, then participants head to tables where a different topic is covered at each.
 They can choose which theyd like to learn more about.
 These topics may include:

-- PGP this stands for Pretty Good Privacy, an encryption program which provides privacy and authentication for a user communicating online via email, text or messenger application.
+- PGP stands for Pretty Good Privacy, an encryption program that provides privacy and authentication for a user communicating online via email, text or messenger application.
 It aims to increase the security of email communications.

-- Tor Bundle this is a web browser which aims to conceal the identity and online activities of the user.
-It encrypts data and bounces it through a network of volunteers around the world so that its difficult to pinpoint the physical location of the user.
+- Tor Bundle is a web browser that aims to conceal the identity and online activities of the user.
+It encrypts data and bounces it through a network of volunteers around the world so that it's difficult to pinpoint the physical location of the user.
 Essentially, it prevents your location from being tracked while you browse the web.

-- Disk encryption this is a technology which turns the information on a particular disk (i.e. on your laptop) into an encrypted unreadable code.
+- Disk encryption is a technology that turns the information on a particular disk (i.e. on your laptop) into an encrypted unreadable code.
 This cannot be deciphered easily by unauthorised persons, so it is effective for keeping your data secure.